-- You can plug gaps in your NICs record by paying voluntary Class 3 NICs.
+You can plug gaps in your NICs record by paying voluntary Class 3 NICs.
 This payment generally needs to be made within six years of the gap year.
 However, currently there is a dispensation that allows women born after 5 April 1953 and men born after 5 April 1951 to complete gaps in their NICs records right back to 6 April 2006.
 You can pay the voluntary NICs at the 2022/23 rate of £15.85 per week instead of the current rate of £17.45 per week.
-This opportunity to make up these old years with voluntary NICs payments closes on 5 April 2025. - Self-employed traders who don't have to pay Class 2 NICs because their profits are below £6,725 can choose to pay Class 2 voluntarily instead of Class 3; paying Class 2 NICs will be cheaper.
-For 2023/24, where profits are between £6,725 and £12,570, no Class 2 NICs are payable, but the trader still gets a NICs credit. - You may also qualify for NICs credits for some years if you were claiming state benefits, Child Benefit or were a foster carer.
+This opportunity to make up these old years with voluntary NICs payments closes on 5 April 2025, so those who wish to do so need to take urgent action.

+- For 2024/25, where profits are above £6,725 (rising to £6,845 in 2025/26), no Class 2 NICs are payable by self-employed traders, but the trader still gets a NICs credit.
+Self-employed traders whose profits are below this figure can choose to pay Class 2 voluntarily instead of Class 3; paying Class 2 NICs will be cheaper. - You may also qualify for NICs credits for some years if you were claiming state benefits, Child Benefit or were a foster carer.
 The NICs credits were not always applied automatically, so it's worth checking your own NICs record in your personal tax account.